jacklynf/spriNGboard/README.md

-SpriNGboard weekly exercises will be pushed to this repo.
+SpriNGboard weekly exercises can be found on their respective branches. :)